What is a leg fracture?

 How is it treated?

-The treatment depends on the type of fracture.
-Sometimes surgery is needed to put the bones back into the correct position.
+- Sometimes surgery is needed to put the bones back into the right position.

 How can I take care of my child?